 This depends largely on your retirement needs, your circumstances and the assets you have to your name.
 You should also seek specialist advice before proceeding.

 Experts recommend a mix of low-risk and high-risk SIPP investments.
 These include balanced index funds, as well as real estate, commodities (like investments in oil, gold, wheat, or natural gas), and private equity.
 If you like risk, you may want to consider hedge funds, too.
-Each asset offers potentially promising risk and return benefits.
+Each asset offers a potentially promising risk and returns benefits.

 You’d also want to invest in equities like shares that may yield long-term growth.